lander2k2/kube-cluster/README.md

 ## Overview

 * Use packer to build Ubuntu-based images that have services installed that will bootstrap k8s using kubeadm.
-* Use the kube-cluster.sh script to deploy infrastructure with terraform and coordinate the bootstrapping.
+* Use the kube-cluster.sh script to deploy the control plane with terraform and coordinate the bootstrapping.
+* Use terraform to deploy the worker ASG.
 * Use terraform to tear down the cluster when finished.

-Note: the current setup here uses a 3-node etcd cluster co-located on the master nodes with the k8s control plane.

-There are three distinct roles:
+There are five distinct roles:

+* the `etcd0` node is the first etcd node deployed where etcd TLS assets are generated
+* the `etcd` nodes are the additional etcd cluster members
-* the `master0` node is the first master node deployed
+* the `master0` node is the first master node deployed where the K8s TLS assets are generated
-* the two `master` nodes are added for HA
+* the `master` nodes are added for HA
 * the `worker` node/s are for workloads

+This version supports the use of an HTTP proxy for access from the cluster to the public internet.
+It also supports using an image repo other than google container registry for pulling control plane images.

 ## Usage